eslint/rfcs/designs/2018-async-commands/README.md

 ## Backwards Compatibility Analysis

 As long as this functionality is marked as "beta" until ready and hid behind a flag or options, it should not break any existing users.

+As noted by [discussions during the RFC](https://github.com/eslint/rfcs/pull/4#issuecomment-469583046), Node 6 or earlier will not need supporting.

 ## Alternatives